thebruce87m/deepstream-classification-min-example/README.md

 Notes:

-* `TAO Deploy` Sounds great right?
+* `.etlt` sounds great, right?
 Wrong.
+Later in the same page you see `From TAO 5.0.0, .etlt is deprecated.`
-The containers that you will have to use here will probably have a different version of tensorrt and therefore the .engine file will be incompatible
+* `TAO Deploy` sounds great, right?
+Wrong.
+The containers that you will have to use for deepstream inference here will probably have a different version of tensorrt and therefore the .engine file will be incompatible
+* Option 3 sounds deprecated, right?
+Correct. `(Deprecated for x86 devices)`
 * Best way is to get an onnx file into your deployment environment and have deepstream convert it there to avoid incompatibilites